Wondering why everyone just keeps blabbing on about the need for travel insurance?

 (Some insurers have a different system for medical assistance, e.g. SafetyWings has an online database with doctors or hospitals you can go to.)

 In any case, keep any receipts, and get a police report in case of theft.
 You can submit a claim later, or after your trip, detailing what happened and what you had to pay for.
-If accepted, the insurer will then reimburse you.
+If accepted and it’s within your policy, the insurer will then reimburse you.

 What’s good insurance for backpacking?